Whether you’re looking to buy or rent a Scamp trailer, the cost will likely play an important role.

 Scamp Trailer Maintenance & Repairs

-The nice thing about Scamps is they have a parts store right on their website and a lot of video tutorials online to help with maintenance.
+The good news?
+Scamp has a parts store on their website, and there are plenty of online video tutorials to help with maintenance.

-On average, RVers typically spend between $500 to $2000 per year on maintenance.
-But, if something major goes wrong, you can expect that number to jump.
-Warranties can help cover some costs, and getting a professional inspection performed on your RV prior to purchase can help protect you and your wallet.
+On average, RV owners spend between $500 to $2,000 a year on maintenance.
+If something major breaks, that cost can go up.
+Warranties can help cover some of these expenses, and getting a professional inspection before buying can save you some headaches down the road.

 RV Insurance